Teamwork with Your Designer

 - Pivot to preliminary coloring book version to meet event deadlines.

-- Update artwork size and position for story pacing.
+- Update the artwork size and position to enhance story pacing.

-- Re-set cover type for a more professional look.
+- Re-set suggested cover type for a more professional look.

-- Adapt to hard cover case wrap from original soft cover plan.
+- Adapt to a hard cover case wrap from the original soft cover plan.

 Whether I’m working with a new illustrator or a pro, I like to provide some typographic guidance for the interior.
-By creating “blank” layouts—text only—for the illustrator, I can give them a sense of available space on each page spread.
+By creating “blank” layouts—text-only—for the illustrator, I can give them a sense of the available space on each page spread.
 This helps them visualize, and hopefully better utilize, the available space.

 It makes my work easier because (theoretically) the space is already allotted for the type.
-Plus, it gives us a chance to make sure we’re on the same page when it comes to page size, bleed, and resolution.
+Additionally, it allows us to ensure we’re on the same page regarding pacing/page breaks, page size, bleed, and resolution.
 So it is a win-win!

 Delays happen.
 An overly optimistic editorial and illustration schedule, combined with delays in discussions of a possible agreement with the NHL, pushed our original timeline back.
 We knew we were not going to have enough time to create and print the final book in time for Strive Publishing’s Junteenth event.
 Unfortunately, we would also miss Strive’s brock-and-mortar bookstore grand opening.